vigith/containerization/README.md

 If we can achieve this, then we can do this repeatitively, also can make and persist any kind of changes at any level of snapshot.

-**NOTE** I am not expert in these domains, only my curiosity lead me to read and write this document.
-(Other words, don't try in production)

 ### Snapshot

 This is a crude HOWTO on a working example of device mapper snapshots.